 If you want to buy a property but keep your monthly payments low, an interest only mortgage could be right for you.
-Compare mortgages with us to find a deal that best suits your needs.
+Compare mortgages with us to find a deal that could best suit your needs.

 What is an interest only mortgage?

-With an interest only mortgage, you only pay back the interest on the money you’ve borrowed each month.
-At the end of the mortgage term, you’ll still owe exactly what you borrowed, so you’ll have to find a way to pay off this amount.
+With an interest only mortgage, you only pay back the interest each month on the money you’ve borrowed.
+At the end of the mortgage term, you’ll still owe exactly what you borrowed so you’ll have to find a way to pay off this amount.
 Banks don’t want to put people in a position where they can’t pay back the money they owe, so interest-only mortgages aren’t as common as standard repayment mortgages.

 What’s the difference between interest only and repayment mortgages?

-With a repayment mortgage, you’re paying off the interest on the loan, as well as a chunk of the amount borrowed.
+With a repayment mortgage, you pay off the interest on the loan as well as the original amount you borrowed.
 This will make your monthly payments higher, but will also mean you should eventually pay off the loan in full.

-With interest-only mortgages, you’re only paying off the interest.
+With an interest-only mortgage, you’ll only pay off the interest.
 That means you’ll pay less each month.
-But you’ll still have to pay off the full cost of the property at the end of the loan term.
+But you’ll still have to pay off the full cost of the loan at the end of the mortgage term.

 Can I get an interest only mortgage?

-- If you have a large deposit or have already built up equity in another property.
+- You have a large deposit or have equity in another property.

-- If you have a substantial annual income.
+- You have a substantial annual income.
 If you’re a high earner, this could reassure the bank that you can pay off the final sum.

-Getting an interest-only mortgage can depend on lots of factors.
-For example, the price of the property, how much you want to borrow, your individual circumstances and the lender’s criteria.
+The total amount you can borrow will typically be a multiple of how much you earn.
+But getting an interest-only mortgage can depend on lots of factors, not just earnings.
+These can include the price of the property, how much you want to borrow, your individual circumstances and the lender’s criteria.

 Can I make a joint application for an interest only mortgage?